 Q. I am a single parent.
 Can I still participate in Self-Help Housing?

 A. Yes!
 In fact, 52% of respondents to a recent survey conducted by National Rural Housing Coalition (NRHC) indicated they are single parent households.
 However, there is no reduction to the labor requirement.
 All families are expected to contribute the same amount of hours.
+Hear from single parents who have done the program → Single Parents' Stories.

 Q. Can my children help me build the house?